The tenth Performing the World (PTW) conference will be held in New York City, Friday, September 21 through Sunday, September 23, 2018.

-The sponsors of Performing the World 2016 are the All Stars Project, Inc. and the East Side Institute for Group and Short Term Psychotherapy.
+The sponsors of Performing the World 2018 are the All Stars Project, Inc. and the East Side Institute for Group and Short Term Psychotherapy.
 PTW will be held at the All Stars Project’s performance and development center on 42nd Street in New York City.

-On or before June 1, 2016: $240 (US)
+On or Before June 1: $260 (US)

-After June 1, 2016: $295 (US)
+After June 1: $325 (US)

 There is no one-day rate for the conference.

 A key part of the Performing the World experience is the person-to-person connection – the building of new relationships with people from around the globe.
 If your attendance at the conference is dependent on having a place to stay during the conference, our Housing Committee will make every effort to find you a bed or a couch in a home of a New Yorker.
-Forms are available on the website.